DESIHIGH/desihigh.github.io/_static/teachers_en.md

 lang: en
 ---

 Welcome to the DESI High **Teachers' Guide**!
-This page is here to help you get a hold of the tools and ressources available through DESI High.
+This page is here to help you get a hold of the tools and resources available through DESI High.
 Whether you want to learn more about the DESI High program, need help getting started with the notebooks, or are looking for additional support, we've got you covered.

 <div class="notification is-danger is-dark">